-- (a) The cable television system shall have a minimum channel capacity of 77 channels. - (b) Such system shall maintain a plant having the technical capacity for "two-way" communications. - (c) The grantee shall provide the following: - (1) At least one specially designated channel for local governmental uses; - (2) If required by the franchise agreement, an institutional network (I-Net) of cable, optical, electrical or electronic equipment, including cable television systems, used for the purpose of transmitting two-way video signals interconnecting designated entities to be determined by the town.
-The cost of such network will be borne by the town as negotiated between the grantee and the town.
-Such network may be provided as needed by utilizing capacity on the system. - (3) Provided, however, these uses may be combined on one or more channels until such time as additional channels become necessary in the opinion of the town.
-Studios and associated production equipment will be located in a mutually agreed upon site to meet the need for educational and local governmental access as noted in subsections (1), (2) and (3).
-Financial and technical support and replacement and maintenance of equipment of this facility shall be separately incorporated into the franchise by agreement. - (d) The grantee shall incorporate into its cable television system the capacity to permit the town, in times of emergency, to override by remote control the audio, video and/or text of all channels simultaneously, which the grantee may lawfully override.
-The grantee shall provide emergency broadcast capacity pursuant to FCC rules.
+- 2. The cable television system shall have a minimum channel capacity of 77 channels. - 3.
+Such system shall maintain a plant having the technical capacity for "two-way" - 4. communications. - 5.
+The grantee shall provide the following: - 6.
+At least one specially designated channel for local governmental uses; - 7.
+If required by the franchise agreement, an institutional network (I-Net) of cable, optical, electrical or electronic equipment, including cable television systems, used for the purpose of transmitting two-way video signals interconnecting designated entities to be determined by the town.
+The cost of such network will be borne by the town as negotiated between the g,. antee and the town.
+Such network may be provided as needed by utilizing capacity on the system. - 8.
+Provided, however, these uses may be combined on one or more channels until such time as additional channels become necessary in the opinion of the town.
+Studios and associated production equipment will be located in a mutually ag,. eed upon site to meet the need for educational and local governmental access as noted in subsections (1), (2) and (3).
+Financial and technical support and replacement and maintenance of equipment of this facility shall be separately incorporated into the franchise by agreement.

+(a) The grantee shall incorporate into its cable television system the capacity to permit the town, in times of emergency, to override by remote control the audio, video and/or text of all channels simultaneously, which the grantee may lawfully override.
+The grantee shall pl'Ovide eme1 gency broadcast capacity pursuant to FCC rules.
 The grantee shall cooperate with the town in the use and operation of the emergency alert override system.